Shounak-Ghosh/Shounak-Ghosh.github.io/README.md

 - Add gradients to special words eg. Python, C++, Jetson
 - add links to finished resume
 - add links to projects
+- Issue with initial site button (changed to Scroll for More)